 Food52 Five Two Bamboo Cutting Board

-Made from bamboo, the Food52 cutting board has the features you want (and the features you didn’t even know you needed).
+Made from bamboo, the Food52 cutting board has the features you want (and the features you didn't even know you needed).
 While the board includes a handy slot that can hold your phone, which makes following a recipe a breeze, the feature that stands out is the juice well.
 The groove on the Food52 cutting board was not only the deepest, but also the easiest to use of the boards tested.
 Distinct from other models, this board features a pour spout in the corner, which makes funneling the liquid into a glass or pan a spill-free exchange (because who likes cleaning up messes?).
 In addition to these useful features, the board is also reversible and, at 18-by-13, large enough to handle any chopping job.
-And when you’re done cooking, give the board a quick wash by hand (read more about why we love this cutting board).
+And when you're done cooking, give the board a quick wash by hand.

 Buy it: Food52, $59 for an 18-by-13-inch board

 Best Cutting Board for Meal Prep